MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **is_query_empty** - Whether the user search or suggestion query is empty.

+- **position** - Zero-based index of the position of a search result in the results list.

 - **re_enter_search_tab** - Boolean to indicate whether a user has switched tabs before selecting a search result

 - **result_selected_type** - What type of data that was displayed is the user interacting with, for example, see all contact, conversations, event, etc.